You are here

-As the Prime Minister announced in his Apology on 16 November 2009, the National Library has been conducting an oral history project to record the lives and experiences of Forgotten Australians and Former Child Migrants.
-Interviews are being conducted across Australia, will be preserved in the National Library and made publicly available, subject to any access conditions imposed by interviewees.
+As the Prime Minister announced in his Apology on 16 November 2009, the National Library has conducted an oral history project to record the lives and experiences of Forgotten Australians and Former Child Migrants.
+Interviews were conducted across Australia, will be preserved in the National Library and made publicly available, subject to any access conditions imposed by interviewees.

-Since the Apology, there has been widespread interest in this project.
-The Library received about 200 formal expressions of interest in being interviewed from across Australia and many more suggestions about people who had stories to share.
-With many thousands of people affected by the experiences of being in care, the Library has selected people to interview to show the lifelong impact of these experiences on those who were themselves in care, their siblings and family members.
-The project also interviewed a selection of advocates, and associated professionals including welfare officers, employees of institutions and administrators.
-Interviewees have come from all walks of life, have had a wide range of work and life experiences and have been chosen to show the large variety of impacts of care experiences from the 1920’s onwards across Australia.
-The interviews record experiences in over 140 institutions across Australia run by state governments, churches, non-government organizations as well as in foster homes.
+The Library received over 200 formal expressions of interest in being interviewed and many more suggestions about people with experiences to share.
+With many thousands of people affected by the experiences of being in care, the interviews show the lifelong impact of these experiences on those who were themselves in care, their siblings and family members.
+Interviewees came from all walks of life and had a wide range of work and life experiences.
+More than 200 people told their life stories in interviews recorded by specially trained historians; many interviews are available in full online, when interviewees have given permission.
+The project also interviewed advocates and associated professionals including welfare officers, employees of institutions and administrators.
+The interviews record a variety of impacts of care experiences in Australia from the 1920’s onwards in over 140 institutions run by state governments, churches, non-government organizations as well as in foster homes.

-This oral history project will conclude in November 2012.
+This oral history project concluded in November 2012.

 Is the Library collecting other materials?

 The Library is seeking to collect other materials about the experiences of Forgotten Australians and Former Child Migrants including ephemera, self-published autobiographies, websites and manuscripts.
-The Library has made a list of a significant number of publications which it does not hold and would like to collect, catalogue and make available.
 If you have published a book about your experiences you can check the National Library Catalogue to see if the Library holds a copy.
 There is information about the Legal Deposit scheme and where to send a copy of your book.

 For further information on the Forgotten Australians and Former Child Migrants oral history project, please feel free to contact: